 In Dublin you can knock back a pint of fresh Guinness after class while experiencing the authentic Irish student experience.
 With Ireland’s largest airport nearby, Dublin also makes it easy to explore other parts of Europe.

-Not far from the dramatic Cliffs of Moher and Connemara National Park lies the small city of Galway.
+Not far from the dramatic Cliffs of Moher and Connemara National Park lies the small city of Galway, Ireland.
 While walking through the twisting alleyways lined with centuries-old houses and pubs, you may feel like you’ve been transported back to an earlier age.
 Indeed, in Galway, you’ll likely hear as much Gaelic as English.
 That’s not to say that Galway’s universities have been left in the past.
-Innovative programs at the arts-focused University and the National University of Ireland, Galway provide unique and dynamic educations for anyone looking to study abroad in Ireland.
+Innovative programs at the arts-focused National University of Ireland (NUI), Galway provide unique and dynamic educations for anyone looking to study abroad in Ireland.

-Best known as the grim and gritty setting of Angela’s Ashes, Limerick demands to be experienced in a new light.
+Best known as the grim and gritty setting of the memoir Angela’s Ashes, Limerick demands to be experienced in a new light.
 Charming yet understated, Limerick is fast developing while retaining a strong connection with its heritage.
-You’ll see new art galleries located in the shadow of the imposing 13th Century castle that dominates the city.
+You’ll see new art galleries located in the shadow of the imposing 13th-century castle that dominates the city.
 While here, you can receive an outstanding education in the Liberal Arts from Mary Immaculate College or study the cutting age of technology at the Limerick Institute of Technology, one of NASA’s research partners and Silicon Valley's industry partners.